caishaoping/k8s-study-guide/service.md

 # Service types
-  - ClusterIP: default and only provides access internally
+  - ClusterIP: default and only provides access internally, only reachable within Cluster.
-  - NodePort: great for debugging
+  - NodePort: great for debugging, expose a node IP with static port, also created ClusterIP.
-  - LoadBalancer: pass requests to a cloud provider
+  - LoadBalancer: pass requests to a cloud provider.
+NodePort and ClusterIP also created.
   - ExternalName: newer service, no selectors, no defined ports, no defined endpoints.
 Redirection at DNS level.
+CNAME record is used.

 # Start a local proxy
   - kubectl proxy